gjbauer/senior-project-riscv-cold-boot/README.md

 - CS2470 - Systems Programming in C/C++
 - CS4250 - Computer Architecture
 - CS4310 - Operating Systems

+## Ethics Statement

+**1. Research Purpose and Positive Intent:**
+The primary goal of this research is to improve the security posture of the RISC-V ecosystem.
+By practically demonstrating a cold boot attack in a controlled lab environment, this project aims to provide a tangible, evidence-based argument for the adoption of hardware-based security mitigations, such as secure key storage within the processor package, similar to those implemented in modern commercial devices.
+The ultimate outcome is constructive, seeking to strengthen systems against a known class of physical threats.

+**2. Controlled and Authorized Environment:**
+All testing and analysis will be conducted exclusively on hardware that I own or have explicit, written authorization to test.
+The target RISC-V machine will be a dedicated device within a private lab setting. **No tests will be performed on systems owned by the university, third parties, or any production environment.** The research is confined to a closed, physical system to prevent any unintended side effects or network exposure.

+**3. Explicit Threat Model and Limitations:**
+This research investigates a specific threat model with critical limitations that inherently contain its risk:

+   - **It requires physical access** to the target machine.
+   - **It requires the machine to be in a pre-existing "on" state** with its memory in a powered, un-zeroized condition.
+   - **It is only viable against systems lacking specific hardware countermeasures.**
+    This project does not involve remote exploitation, social engineering, or any action that would compromise the privacy or security of individuals or organizations.

+**4. Commitment to Responsible Disclosure and Open Science:**
+All code developed for this project will be released as open-source software.
+This commitment to transparency ensures that the findings can be reviewed, replicated, and built upon by the academic and security community for defensive purposes.
+The publication of this research will focus on the methodology and results as they pertain to the vulnerability's mechanics and the proposed design principles for effective hardware mitigations.

+**5. Legal and Ethical Compliance:**
+This project will be conducted in full compliance with all applicable university policies, including the Acceptable Use Policy policy, as well as relevant local and federal laws.
+The work is strictly academic and is designed to contribute to the field of computer security in an ethical and lawful manner.

 ### 16-Week Senior Project Plan